Raheem Mostert

-Dominique Raheem Mostert (born April 9, 1992) is an American football running back for the Miami Dolphins of the National Football League (NFL).
-He played college football at Purdue.
+Dominique Raheem Mostert (born April 9, 1992) is an American professional football running back and kickoff returner for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Purdue Boilermakers.

 Mostert attended New Smyrna Beach High School in New Smyrna Beach, Florida, where he played football and competed in track and field.
 Mostert led New Smyrna Beach to two playoff berths.
-After his senior season, he moved on to Purdue University.
+After his senior season, Mostert moved on to Purdue University after accepting a full scholarship.

 In his first collegiate season, Mostert set a school record as he averaged 33.5 yards a return, capped off with a 99-yard touchdown return in the bowl game.
 He finished the season with seven returns of 39 or more yards, including an 81-yarder at Indiana and a 74-yarder at Wisconsin.
 Against the Badgers, Mostert racked up 206 yards on five kickoff returns to break 42-year-old school records for total yardage and average yards per return.

-High school career
+He also led the nation in average yards per return.

+During his NFL career, Mostert has played for seven teams.
+He appeared in Super Bowl LIV with the San Francisco 49ers and earned his first Pro Bowl selection in 2023 with the Miami Dolphins.

+Early life

 Mostert attended New Smyrna Beach High School, in New Smyrna Beach, Florida, where he was a member of the football and track & field teams.
 As a football player under coach Lance Jenkins, Mostert returned nine kickoffs and a punt for touchdowns, in addition to having 39 receptions for 723 yards (18.5 average) and four touchdowns as a senior.
 He also recorded 81 tackles on defense.
-As a participant in the 2010 Central Florida All-Star Game, Mostert was named MVP after hauling in three passes for nearly 100 yards and returning a kickoff for a 94-yard touchdown.
+As a participant in the 2010 Central Florida All-Star Game, Mostert was named MVP after recording three receptions for nearly 100 yards and a 94-yard kick return touchdown.
 He also made an appearance in the Florida North vs. South football game.

-Track and field

 As a track athlete under coach Brendan Robinson, Mostert was a standout sprinter, hurdler, and jumper.
 He won the 2010 FHSAA 3A District 6 title in the 300-meter hurdles.
-At the 2011 FHSAA 3A Outdoor State Finals, he finished first in the 100 meters, with a time of 10.68 seconds, and placed fourth in the 300-meter hurdles, with a personal-best time of 37.95 seconds.
+At the 2011 FHSAA 3A Outdoor State Finals, Mostert finished first in the 100 meters with a time of 10.68 seconds and placed fourth in the 300-meter hurdles with a personal-best time of 37.95 seconds.